afbayonac/landing-test/leanding-test.md

             Postal Code, Requested amount
             2. Owner: Social Security Number, Name, email, address, city, state, postal code
-            3. On the third page, display the loan decision based on therequested amount calculated by the back end server. ii.Implement CSS styles from scratch, do not use any existing CSS library like Bootstrap, Material Design or another similar one
+            3. On the third page, display the loan decision based on the requested amount calculated by the back end server. ii.Implement CSS styles from scratch, do not use any existing CSS library like Bootstrap, Material Design or another similar one